MrYuriy/newspaper-agency/README.md

 1. Clone repo from GIT:

 `git clone https://github.com/MrYuriy/newspaper-agency.git`
+ after "Clone repo from GIT:" you need to do cd newspaper-agency

 2. If you are using PyCharm - it may propose you to automatically create venv for your project and install requirements in it, but if not: